 The Master Line Set instruction allows the program to control sections of ladder logic by forming a new power rail controlled by the main left power rail.
 The main left rail is always master line 0.
-When an MLS K1 instruction is used, a new power rail is created at level 1.
+When a MLS K1 instruction is used, a new power rail is created at level 1.
 Master Line Sets and Master Line Resets can be used to nest power rails up to seven levels deep.
-Note that unlike stages in RLLPLUS, the logic within the master control relays is still scanned and updated even though it will not function if the MLS is off.

-Operand Data Type DL-130 Range
+Operand Data Type DL130 Range

-Α aaa
+aaa

-Constant K 0-7
+Constant К 1-7